Hedera helix: Damage to trees

+Ivy can climb into the canopy of young or small trees in such density that the trees fall over from the weight, a problem that does not normally occur in its native range.
+In its mature form, dense ivy can destroy habitat for native wildlife and creates large sections of solid ivy where no other plants can develop.
+It is also thought to be a reservoir for leaf scorch bacteria.
+However, the UK Woodland Trust considers that it does not damage trees and hence does not require removal.
+The ivy also blocks the sun from the trees that need it for photosynthesis.

 Cultivation

 Ivy is widely cultivated as an ornamental plant.
 Within its native range, the species is greatly valued for attracting wildlife.
 The flowers are visited by over 70 species of nectar-feeding insects, and the berries eaten by at least 16 species of birds.
 The foliage provides dense evergreen shelter, and is also browsed by deer.

 In Europe, it is frequently planted to cover walls and the Bavarian government recommends growing it on buildings for its ability to cool the interior in summer, while providing insulation in winter, as well as protecting the covered building from soil moisture, temperature fluctuations and direct exposure to heavy weather.
 Further uses include weed suppression in plantings, beautifying unsightly facades and providing additional green by growing on tree trunks.

 However, ivy can be problematic.
 It is a fast-growing, self-clinging climber that is capable of causing damage to brickwork, guttering, etc., and hiding potentially serious structural faults, as well as harbouring unwelcome pests.
 Careful planning and placement are essential.